J1ck/roblox-spring/README.md

 ``Spring.Force`` is how much force is applied to get to the destination ``Spring.Speed`` is how fast the spring is simulated

+All the spring's properties are able to be changed during simulation safely

 ## Example
 ```lua
 local RunService = game:GetService("RunService")